 Ultimately, it’s a fine line of deciding how difficult you want to make it for scrapers to pick up your contact information while not making it too difficult for legitimate messages to get through.
 Although it can be annoying to deal with, you may ultimately be better off becoming efficient at sorting through spam messages than risk losing a potential customer contact.

-A good way to manage the amount of email could be to use a program such as Zendesk’s Inbox, which creates a team mailbox that multiple users can help manage, so if you have other team members, you can divide up the responsibility of sorting through messages.
+A good way to manage the amount of email could be to use a service known as a "team inbox" which creates a team mailbox that multiple users can help manage, so if you have other team members, you can divide up the responsibility of sorting through messages.

 There are also numerous email apps for mobile devices that focus on the concept of “inbox zero” that have unique ways to make managing email easier.
 For some suggestions, try searching for “inbox zero apps” or similar terms.

 Lastly, it’s worth noting that you should always create a dedicated email and phone number for your business or shop rather than ever using your own personal contact info here.

 You can create a new Gmail address just for your shop and get a virtual phone number that forwards to your personal number so that the latter is never exposed.

 Note that Shopify will always use the email listed in your Settings > General > Store Details > “Customer Email” field (rather than your “Account Email”) for all communications with customers such as newsletter signups or contact form submissions, so it's a good idea to make sure this is updated as well.